kkmedlin/llm_inference_openshift/README.md

 ## Learning & Reflection

-I’m using this project not only to build ML and deployment skills, but also to **learn intentionally**.
+I’m using this project not only to build ML and deployment skills, but also to learn intentionally.
 I maintain a daily reflection file here: `reflections/learning.md` with questions I ask myself each day to track progress, evaluate design decisions, and improve understanding.

-I also use ChatGPT to guide learning, troubleshoot issues, and suggest design patterns — all reflected transparently in `learning.md`.
+I also use ChatGPT to guide learning, troubleshoot issues, and suggest design patterns.

 ## License
 MIT License